 Concept of Jihad

 The concept of jihad, or inner striving, is a fundamental element within Islam.
 Traditionally, it is the principled and moral pursuit of God's command to lead a virtuous life.
-It should not be confused with the publicized violence often associated with jihad.
-Most Muslims are strongly opposed to terrorism and consider it contrary to Islamic beliefs.
+It should not be confused with

 Ramadan